-This machine is equipped with low maintenance battery which is located under front access cover.
+This machine is equipped with low maintenance battery which is located under the seat.
 Therefore, it is not necessary to check the electrolyte or add distilled water in the battery.
 If the battery seems to have discharged, consult your dealer.

-NOTE Battery specification: 12V 30Ah
+Battery specification: 12V 30Ah